Correlation Between Filter Vision and G Capital

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in G Capital Public are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
-Despite quite conflicting forward-looking signals, G Capital disclosed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in G Capital Public are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Despite quite weak forward-looking signals, G Capital may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 Filter Vision and G Capital Volatility Contrast